Bruno Rossi: Rossi curve

 Immediately after the Rome conference, Rossi carried out two experiments that led to a significant advance in the understanding of cosmic rays.
-Both involved triple coincidences of pulses from three Geiger counters; but in the first, the counters were aligned and separated by blocks of lead, while in the second, they were placed in a triangular configuration such that all three could not be traversed by a single particle travelling in a straight line.
+Both involved triple coincidences of pulses from three Geiger counters, but in the first, the counters were aligned and separated by blocks of lead, while in the second, they were placed in a triangular configuration such that all three could not be traversed by a single particle travelling in a straight line.
 Results from the first configuration demonstrated the existence of cosmic-ray particles capable of penetrating 1 m of lead.

 With the second configuration enclosed in a lead box, the results showed that some cosmic rays interact in lead to produce multiple secondary particles.
-In an extension of the second experiment, he measured the rate of triple coincidences as a function of the amount of the lead above the counters.
+In an extension of the second experiment, he measured the rate of triple coincidences as a function of the amount of lead above the counters.
 A plot of this rate against thickness, which came to be known as the Rossi curve, showed a rapid rise as the lead layer was increased, followed by a slow decline.
-These experiments showed that ground-level cosmic rays consist of two components: a "soft" component which is capable of prolific generation of multiple particle events, and a "hard" component which is capable of traversing great thicknesses of lead.
+These experiments showed that ground-level cosmic rays consist of two components: a "soft" component, which is capable of prolific generation of multiple particle events, and a "hard" component, which is capable of traversing great thicknesses of lead.
 At the time, the physical nature of both was a mystery, for they did not yet fit into the growing body of knowledge about nuclear and particle physics.

 Late in 1931, Rossi arranged for Occhialini to work in the Cavendish Laboratory at the University of Cambridge with Patrick Blackett, whom he had met in Berlin.
 With the aid of the new technique of electronic coincidence, Occhialini helped Blackett develop the first counter-controlled cloud chamber, with which they confirmed Carl Anderson's discovery of the positron and deduced that the positive electrons are produced in association with negative ones by pair production.
 Up to 23 positive and negative electrons were observed in some events, which were clearly related to the showers of Rossi's soft component.

 Padua

-In 1932, Rossi won a competition for an academic position in an Italian university, and was appointed professor of experimental physics at the University of Padua.
+In 1932, Rossi won a competition for an academic position in an Italian university and was appointed professor of experimental physics at the University of Padua.
 Soon after Rossi arrived, the rector asked him to oversee the design and construction of Padua's new Physics Institute.
 Although this task diverted his attention from research and teaching, he complied willingly, and the institute opened in 1937.